rackerlabs/support-how-to/content/cloud-servers/useful-python-novaclient-commands.md

 ### Less common commands

-These are commands that are also useful, but aren&rsquo;t necessarily used as often as that first batch.
+These are commands that are also useful, but aren't necessarily used as often as that first batch.

 #### show